 So what are the benefits of stretching?
 From stress relief to better sleep we talk to the experts about how your body will reap the benefits after a quick stretching routine.
-And if you're looking to limber-up for sports, you may also want to read our guide to the best resistance bands, or learn how to stretch your hamstrings and how to stretch your lower back (opens in new tab), as these are some of the most common muscle injuries in sports.
+And if you're looking to limber-up for sports, you may want to check out our guide to the best resistance bands, or learn how to stretch your hamstrings and how to stretch your lower back, as these are some of the most common muscle injuries in sports.

 1. Stress relief

 When we’re stressed not only does our heart rate increase but we tend to tighten our muscles.
 So, how can stretching help us relieve this tension?
 "Stretching helps relax tight muscles while also taking personal time to focus on your body and slow down," said Cristina Chan, personal trainer and creator of F45 Recovery (opens in new tab): "Moving intentionally and slowly allows you to take time to breathe, notice your surroundings, pay attention to yourself and decompress.
 When your breath and heart rate slows down, you become calmer."
 If you want to try more around focused breathing, we have a separate investigation on breathing for relaxation.

 White also added that sitting slumped in front of a computer can be uncomfortable, but also, "cause a muscular imbalance between the front and the back of the body.
 This is because the chest (pectoral) muscles start to shorten and tighten, while the muscles in the back start to lengthen and weaken."